 On the recommendation of the Cambridgeshire Fire and Rescue Service, the College's Fire Officer has advised that portable hobs/hotplates must not be used in student gyp rooms.
-The College has, therefore, now removed portable hotplates throughout all student accommodation.
-In the long term, the College will be looking into the feasibility of installing hard-wired (static) hobs.
-These will be fitted with timers so that, if left unattended, they will automatically switch off.
-In the meantime, combination microwaves will be provided in student gyp rooms (space permitting).
+The College has, therefore, removed portable hotplates throughout all student accommodation but, due to current infrastructure constraints, will not be installing any additional cookers/hobs in student gyp rooms.

-Students must not bring any cooking equipment into College including items such as portable hobs/hotplates (including induction hobs), mini ovens, pressure cookers, slow cookers, George Foreman-type grills, air-fryers, rice cookers, sandwich toasters or any other such cooking appliances into College.
+Students must not bring any cooking equipment into College including items such as portable hobs/hotplates (including induction hobs), mini ovens, pressure cookers, slow cookers, George Foreman-type grills, air-fryers, rice cookers, sandwich toasters or any other such cooking appliances.
 Portable gas stoves/cook's blow torches are also not permitted.
 If any cooking appliances are found in College they will be confiscated6.